Definitions for FHSAs

 Excess FHSA amount

 The amount of your contributions to your FHSAs and transfers from your RRSPs to your FHSAs that exceed your FHSA limits.
-You will have an excess FHSA amount if the total of your contributions and transfers to your FHSAs in a year are more than your FHSA participation room for that year.
+You may have an excess FHSA amount if the total of your contributions and transfers to your FHSAs in a year are more than your FHSA participation room for that year.

 - plus FHSA participation room for that year